richarddevers/openapydantic/README.md

 - ❌ 3.0.3
 - ❌ 3.1.0

-In my understanding, openapi versions are retrocompatibles (except for major version).
+Openapi versions are retrocompatibles (except for major version).

 So 3.0.2 specification should be able to handle 3.0.0 and 3.0.1 data.